wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-devops-engineer-irvine-tustvror6m.md

 ---
 position: DevOps Engineer
 description: >-
-  Our Client, a leading e-commerce platform, is seeking a seasoned DevOps Engineer to join their team in Irvine, California.
+  Our Client, a leading ecommerce platform, is seeking a seasoned DevOps Engineer to join their team in Irvine, California.
 Ideally located in the heart of Orange County, Irvine is surrounded by a number of thriving cities including Tustin, Newport Beach, Costa Mesa, and Lake Forest.
-This is a crucial role that involves maintaining and scaling the company's infrastructure during high-traffic periods.
+This is a crucial role that involves maintaining and scaling the company's infrastructure during hightraffic periods.
 The ideal candidate will have strong experience with Kubernetes, Docker, Terraform, and major clo...
 location: 'Irvine, CA'
 team: Software